-As one student in Hayward, CA, explained, “I hope to change the community by setting an example and inspiring others to take a risk or challenge in life.”
+As one student in Hayward, California, explained, “I hope to change the community by setting an example and inspiring others to take a risk or challenge in life.”

 Educators who focus on creating an authentic and challenging learning environment help learners understand that the biggest challenges they will be called on to solve go beyond and across all academic disciplines.
 They cultivate empowered learners who are purposeful, motivated, resourceful, and strategic.

-Start taking action by identifying a connection between your curriculum and your local community.
+A simple way to make learning authentic is by identifying connections between your curriculum and your local community.
 With this information, design a learning experience that allows students to learn (literally and figuratively) outside the walls of the school.

-You can find inspiration for designing these types of experiences in this story from Charlottesville, VA—a center of political debate in August 2017.
+You can find inspiration for designing these types of experiences in this story from Charlottesville, Virginia.
 Students went beyond the textbook and used their community as a resource for learning about the Civil War.
 In the culminating event, students chose an “untold story” from their community and designed a memorial monument, which was then showcased to the community.